Skip to main content

 • iiif chooses the implementation: cantaloupe or triplet.

-• iiif-topology chooses where that implementation runs. disabled means local Compose. distributed means Traefik routes to an external upstream.
+• iiif-topology chooses where that implementation runs. disabled means local Compose. distributed means Drupal points at an external upstream while local development keeps the selected IIIF service in docker-compose.dev.yml.

 Use Triplet Locally